CamHardy/CamHardy.github.io/README.md

 * add functionality to the prev/next sketch buttons
 * add score/gui to snake
 * make space-invaders less sucky (fix bullet flickering, add enemy behavior)
-* adding sound effects to some of these sketches might be cool also (use p5.sound)
+* adding sound effects to some of these sketches might be cool (use p5.sound)